konradqweleg/users_service/README.md

 # MyChatServer - User Account Management

-User Service is a backend application for managing user accounts, including registration, login, and account activation.
+User Service is a backend application for managing user accounts, including registration, login, account activation, password reset, and user information retrieval.
 It uses Spring WebFlux for reactive programming and integrates with Keycloak for user authentication and authorization.

 ## Technologies Used